hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_chipseq_quality_assessment.md

 ```
 ## DO NOT RUN THIS
+## THIS SCRIPT IS FOR COMUTING METRICS ON A SINGLE FILE
 $ Rscript run_spp.R -c=<tagAlign/BAMfile> -savp -out=<outFile>
 ```
 >_**NOTE:** Even though the script is called `run_spp.R`, we aren't actually performing peak calling with SPP.
-In addition, we could have run `run_spp_nodups.R` since we have already removed duplicates from our data and it would run slightly faster._

-From the `phantompeakqualtools` directory, create output directories and run a 'for loop' to run the script on every Nanog and Pouf51 BAM file:
+From within the `phantompeakqualtools` directory, we will create output directories and use a 'for loop' to **run the script on every Nanog and Pouf51 BAM file**:

 ```
 $ mkdir -p logs qual